-When any interior lamp (trunk, reading, footwell or glove box) is left on when the ignition is turned off, the battery saver system will automatically shut the lamp off after 20 minutes.
+When any interior lamp (trunk, reading, footwell, visor vanity or glove box) is left on when the ignition is turned off, the battery saver system will automatically shut the lamp(s) off after 20 minutes.
 This will avoid draining the battery.

-To reactivate the interior lamps, either:
+To reactivate the interior lamps, do one of the following:

-- the ignition must be turned on,
+- Turn on the ignition,

-- the activated lamp switch must be turned off and then on,
+- turn the lamp switch off and then on,

-- a door must be opened,
+- open a door,

-- press any remote keyless entry transmitter button (if you have this feature) or
+- press any remote keyless entry transmitter button,

-- press the remote trunk release button.
+- press the remote trunk release button, or

+- press the power door lock switch.

-The battery saver feature will also be activated when any door of your vehicle is left open and the ignition is to OFF.
+The battery saver feature will also be activated when any door on the vehicle is left open and the ignition is in OFF.